Bencher Self-Hosted with Docker Quick Start

 CLI.

-Now, lets test that we have the bencher
+Now, lets check that you have the bencher

 You should see: